Nataša Trkulja, M. Sc.

 Nataša Trkulja

 Nataša Trkulja is a research assistant at the Institute of Distributed Systems.
-Her research focuses on the cybersecurity and privacy of wireless communication networks, particularly as related to Vehicle-to-Everything (V2X) networks.
+Her research focuses on the security of wireless communication networks, particularly as related to Vehicle-to-Everything (V2X) networks.

 She holds a Master of Science degree (M.Sc.) from Boston University (USA) in Electrical Engineering and a Bachelor of Science degree (B.Sc.) from Worcester Polytechnic Institute (USA) in Electrical and Computer Engineering.
 She worked in the automotive industry for three years as an electrical design engineer prior to starting graduate school.